EugenMayer/concourseci-server-boilerplate/README.md

 You will need to create at leas one bucket to use it, obviously.
-See https://github.com/kw-concourse-example/concourse-app-release-lifecycle-example for an example on how to use Minio but basically its just the same as you would use AWS s3 - it's a "immitation"
+See https://github.com/kw-concourse-example/concourse-app-release-lifecycle-example for an example on how to use Minio but basically its just the same as you would use AWS s3 - it's a "imitation"

 ## Intercept into a broken / running container